 Chromebook Personal Responsibility Form- Your student will receive this at station day, meet the teacher, and/or the first day of school!
 This form will need to be signed and returned to their homeroom teacher.

-Damaged Chromebooks or those with persistent issues should be brought to the Media Center before school (8:00-8:25) or on the way to the student's lunch period.
+Damaged Chromebooks or those with persistent issues should be brought to the Media Center during homeroom or on the way to the student's lunch period.
 Exceptions can be made by a classroom teacher who can send the student with a pass to the Media Center during class.
 Students should not come by the Media Center between classes without a pass.
 No tardy passes will be written by Media Center staff.

-Cracked screen, unresponsive touchpad/keyboard, missing key and broken hinge are all examples of Chromebook damages.
+Cracked screen, unresponsive touchpad/keyboard, missing key, and broken hinge are all examples of Chromebook damages.
 When students report these damages, the damaged Chromebook will be repaired and another Chromebook will be issued to the student.
-These damages are tracked according to the Consequence Matrix.
-Student are allowed ONE repair a school year under the Dell Warranty.
-Any damage after this will be billed to the student.
-For more in information on the warranty: http://pilot.search.dell.com/complete%20care%20warranty

-Students should report missing Chromebooks to Mrs. Dicey in the Media Center.
+-Students should report missing Chromebooks to Mrs. Marra in the Media Center.

-In limited circumstances, students who do obtain a police report in a timely manner and provide a copy to Mrs. Dicey may be able to obtain a replacement at no charge.
+-In limited circumstances, students who do obtain a police report in a timely manner and provide a copy to Mrs. Marra may be able to obtain a replacement at no charge.